- Active Learning Modules (ALMs)

 - Identify conditions and risk factors for hyperplasia/malignancy to ensure that appropriate further investigation and/or specialist referral are carried out.

 RACGP QI&CPD Program

 This webinar is activity number 87257.
-It is accredited with 3 Category 2 QI&CPD points for the 2017-19 triennium.
+It is accredited with 3 category 2 CPD points.

 NOTE: This is a Category 2 activity, and does not count towards a GP's RANZCOG accreditation.